plumpmonkey/SnortFastDeploymentScript/README.md

 This script is based on the script by WillyWeiss, but modified the dependancy list to install on Kali2020.3 distro

-This script can be very useful for the fallowing:
-> Learning Purposes (you what to learn more about security, and Snort is your choice)

-> Home fast security. (you will like to try Snort for some extra protection and you have an old laptop/pc to spare/dedicate)
+This script is used by the UWE Bristol - Security and Forensics module to install Snort on a Kali distribution

 # Installation